About

 Leadership

 Waterbrook Potters Studio is managed by a Board of Directors.
-With terms beginning on July 1, 2023 and pictured left to right above, are Cherie Bramley, President; Maureen Hanley, VP; Matthew O’Connor, Treasurer; Eunseon Park, Operations Manager; Jamie Gahtan, Secretary; and Jennifer Morrison, Membership.
+With terms beginning on July 1, 2024 and pictured left to right above, are Cherie Bramley, President; Lindsay Renz, VP; Matthew O’Connor, Treasurer; Jamie Gahtan, Secretary; Jennifer Morrison, Membership; Rebecca Cain, Communications; and Mary Shaw, Operations.

 For more information on WPS Governance: